-- Regular review meetings with you to discuss progress and targets. - Parent-Teacher Consultations will give you the opportunity to ask questions and discuss progress. - Children's targets (learning ladders) coming home regularly so you can support at home. - Teachers and the SEND leader are always available to meet parents if you require further advice or want to know how your child is getting on.
+- Regular review meetings with you to discuss progress and targets. - Parent-Teacher Consultations will give you the opportunity to ask questions and discuss progress. - Children's targets (on their IEPs) coming home regularly so you can support at home. - Teachers and the SENDCo are always available to meet parents if you require further advice or want to know how your child is getting on.